How to Submit a Quit Claim Deed in Kentucky

 Legal Definition in Kentucky

 In Kentucky, a quitclaim deed must comply with certain state real estate document requirements.
-The deed must comply with legal standards by explicitly declaring the aim to transfer property ownership without warranties.
-For a deed to be legitimate, the content and format must be correct, according to state law.
+The deed must also comply with legal standards by explicitly declaring the aim to transfer property ownership without warranties.
+According to state law, the content and format of a deed must be correct for it to be legitimate.

 Necessary Documentation